-What does HeartMath mean by the term, Heart-based living?
+What does HeartMath mean by the term, Heart-Based Living?

-HeartMath founder Doc Childre explains: “Heart-based living refers to all intentions and actions that express qualities of the heart in daily life.
-These heart qualities can include things like appreciating or caring for others, expressing kindness to those around you and giving back by volunteering to work with others to relieve suffering in humans or animals and to help the planet.
+"Heart-based living refers to all intentions and actions that express qualities of the heart in daily life.
+These heart qualities can include acts of appreciating or caring for others, expressing kindness and compassion or giving back by volunteering with others to relieve suffering in humans or animals and to help the planet.
 These behavioral practices unfold the higher potentials of our true self.

-You can learn more about the power and intelligence of the intuitive heart and the HeartMath Institute’s two decades of research on stress, emotions and the heart in the fascinating e-Booklet, The Science of the Heart.
+You can learn more about the power and intelligence of the intuitive heart and the HeartMath Institute’s two decades of research on stress, emotions and the heart in the fascinating e-Book, The Science of the Heart.